Site icon Texas Travel Talk

 • Go On Wine-Tasting Adventures

-We like to travel to the Texas Hill Country for wine tasting.
+We enjoy traveling to the Texas Hill Country for wine tasting.
 Don’t worry if wine isn’t your thing.
-All you need is at least one person who likes it; the others can enjoy the outdoors and the friendships.
-Quite a few wineries are pet-friendly and kid-friendly if the grandkids are coming along.
-Even though the hill country is a great area to visit, other wineries exist in Texas.
+All you need is at least one person who likes it; the others can enjoy the outdoors and the friendships that come with it.
+Several wineries are pet-friendly and family-friendly, making them an excellent option for bringing the grandkids along.
+Although the Hill Country is a great area to visit, other wineries exist in Texas.
 But wine tasting, to me, is a treat, and maybe it can be for you, too.
 Look for wineries that offer food.
 That way, the ones that don’t drink wine can fill their tummies!

 • Service Volunteering

-Of course, this can be done where you live, and it’s needed worldwide – more than ever.
-Senior volunteering is in that article I ran across.
-You don’t have to travel to volunteer as I’m sure somewhere near you need volunteers too.
+Of course, this can be done where you live, and it’s needed worldwide, more than ever.
+Senior volunteering is in the article I ran across.
+You don’t have to travel to volunteer, as there’s likely a need for volunteers somewhere near you.
 But wouldn’t it be cool if you and your senior mom traveled somewhere to volunteer at a festival?

 • Book Longer Stays

-My first thought on booking longer stays (more than just a weekend) was at Camp Lucy or Madrone Springs Ranch, both in the hill country.
-These two places are spectacular places to enjoy the outside and nature at its finest.
+My first thought upon booking longer stays (more than just a weekend) was at Camp Lucy or Madrone Springs Ranch, both located in the Hill Country.
+These two places are spectacular places to enjoy the outdoors and nature at its finest.
 If it’s within your budget, a weeklong stay is possible here.
 So much – you may never want to leave.

-However, anywhere you go, why not stay longer?
+However, why not stay longer, wherever you go?

 Ideas for longer stays with seniors: